European Capital of Culture Candidate

 Parallel to the application process, an effort will be undertaken to establish the Cultural Strategy of Bucharest.

 In February 2014, the General Council of Bucharest Municipality mandated ARCUB – The Centre for Cultural Projects of Bucharest to carry out the preparation of the city’s application file bid.

 The workload has been outsourced to 11 expert groups covering various fields of NGO, public and private sectors that deal with harmonizing the entire spectrum of aspects of our city’s life.

 Unlike other candidate cities that appoint an artistic director to develop the events and projects programme prior to and during the year of entitlement, Bucharest chooses an open group formula that reunites representatives of the independent artistic, institutional and private sectors.
 Based on an invited-call initiative, the group’s structure is flexible and dynamic, depending on the bid’s identified needs.

-In the first phase of the competition, the members of the Curatorium were: Mihai Balko, Nicoleta Bițu, Andrei Borțun, Svetlana Cârstean, Ioana Ciocan, Cătălin Crețu, Codruța Cruceanu, Suzana Dan, Teodor Frolu, Cosmin Manolescu, Mihaela Michailov, Antigona Rogozea, Noemi Salanțiu, Adrian Șchiop, Mihaela Vasile, Anamaria Vrabie.
+At this point, the members of the Curatorium are: Mihai Balko, Nicoleta Bitu, Andrei Borțun, Svetlana Cârstean, Cătălin Crețu, Codruța Cruceanu, Teodor Frolu, Cosmin Manolescu, Mihaela Michailov, Antigona Rogozea, Noemi Salanțiu, Adrian Șchiop, Mihaela Vasile, Anamaria Vrabie.